deep-learning-security/deep-learning-security.github.io/lab.md

 ## Prerequisites

-All students attending the workshop should ensure that they have the following software packages installed and ready to use:
+All students attending the hands-on lab should ensure that they have the following software packages installed and ready to use:

 * Python
 * TensorFlow (0.12) with GPU support if available.